nikki-experiments/dev-setup/README.md

 To change the **VS Color Theme**: Code -> Preferences -> Color Theme Choose one of the previously installed or install a new one.
 Using Ayu Mirage today.

+### Install Live Server

+When using VS Code, you can use Live Server (a lightweight web server) to serve your JavaScript application.
+Add and install it in your VS Code extensions.
+Restart VS Code for it to take effect.

+To use it, simply right click on your index.html file and choose Open with Live Server in the dropdown.
+This will open a browser and point to the address where your web application will be served from.

+React applications have their own web server setup so you wont need to use Live Server for those projects.

 ### Open Files In VSCode